Odds are, your employees are experimenting with Generative Artificial Intelligence (Generative AI) in their roles.

 Skills Expectations Have Changed

-Many jobs, new and old, will require AI-related skills.
+Many jobs, new and old, will require human expertise in AI-related skills.
 After all, companies will need human employees who know how to use their AI counterparts effectively.

 We’re seeing demand for AI-related skills already, not only in technical roles but also in non-technical positions.
 LinkedIn’s 2023 Future of Work Report highlighted the growth in companies hiring for AI-specific roles and the increase in job postings mentioning AI technologies like ChatGPT.